Top UK anti-terrorism officer says Syria-related arrests soar

 FIVEFOLD RISE IN ARREST RATE

 "We are appealing to the public, family members and friends to help identify aspiring terrorists.
-They may be about to travel abroad, have just returned or be showing signs of becoming radicalised."
+They may be about to travel abroad, have just returned or be showing signs of becoming radicalized."

-However, the Quilliam Foundation, a counter-extremism think-tank criticised the "knee-jerk" reaction of combining law and war to combat Islamist issues at home.
+However, the Quilliam Foundation, a counter-extremism think-tank criticized the "knee-jerk" reaction of combining law and war to combat Islamist issues at home.

 "Law and war each have their respective time and place and we have already seen implementations of arbitrary rendition, detention without trial, profiling, losing the right to silence at ports of entry and exit, and occupation of certain countries," it said.